unstoppabledomains/dev-docs/getting-started/test-domains/faucet.md

   * **custom records**: add optional key and value pairs

 :::info reminder
-The [Reseller feature](../../reseller/reseller-pathways.md) only supports Polygon Layer2 Network.
+The [Partner feature](../../reseller/reseller-pathways.md) only supports Polygon Layer2 Network.
 And, for [Login with Unstoppable](/login-with-unstoppable/get-started-login/integration-pathways.md), applications must use **Polygon Mainnet** as the domain network.
 :::

 <figure>